Mobile 4D ultrasound business in Rochester brings elective experience right to your home

 Hearing the heartbeat of your baby can be one of the most magical moments of a mom’s life.
 Now imagine if you were able to hear it from the comfort of your own home.

 That’s the dream that Jenny Kron makes into a reality through her self-run business, Hey, Baby!
-Mobile providing the only private, at-home 4D ultrasound service in the Rochester area.
+Mobile provides the only private, at-home 4D ultrasound service in the Rochester area.

 “It’s so much fun.
 I absolutely love it, and it’s really nice to be able to bring the joy of the ultrasound into people’s homes because at the doctor’s office they don’t let all sorts of people come in,” Kron said.